egor-tensin/blog/_posts/2020-02-24-ssh-tunnel-windows.md

 Basically, to use SSH tunneling (a.k.a. port forwarding) you need to have a SSH client (`ssh`) with an access to a SSH server.
-You can then access any port on any host your SSH server has access to.
+You can then access any host your SSH server has access to.
 It works like this:

-* your SSH client establishes a connection to the SSH server,
+* the client establishes a connection to the SSH server,
 * the client asks the server to forward incoming requests to the destination host,
-* the client listens to the proxy port on the local machine, and forwards requests to the SSH server.
+* the client listens on a proxy port on the local machine, and forwards requests to the SSH server.

-Say, you have access to SSH server `gateway` on port 22, and you want to gain access to HTTPS server `dest` on port 443, which is only accessible from the network both it and the SSH server belong to.
+Say, you have access to SSH server `gateway` on port 22, and you want to gain access to HTTPS server `dest` on port 443, which is only accessible from the the SSH server.
 You can then run something like

 {% include jekyll-theme/shell.html cmd='ssh -L 4433:dest:443 gateway -p 22' %}